MatthewJin001/Single3D/README.md

 Authors: Gumin Jin, Xingkai Yu, Yuqing Chen, Jianxun Li

 ## Overview
-For the classic method of hand-eye calibration, collecting data to cover all the pattern points at each moment is time-consuming, and the error of camera pose would inevitably deteriorate the accuracy of the hand-eye estimation.
+For the classic method of hand-eye calibration, collecting data to cover all the pattern points at each moment is time-consuming, and the error of the camera pose would inevitably deteriorate the accuracy of the hand-eye estimation.
 In this paper, we aim to address this problem by directly building the hand-eye model on point alignment using 3D observation from a single marker rather than homogeneous pose alignment.
-Comprehensive experiments demonstrate the advantages of the proposed method over traditional pose-based methods, in terms of accuracy, computational efficiency, and operational efficiency.
+Comprehensive experiments demonstrate the advantages of the proposed method over traditional pose-based methods in terms of accuracy, computational efficiency, and operational efficiency.

 <img src="pic/visualRepresentation.png" width="75%">

-**_Figure_**: Visual representation of the hand-eye calibration of Single Marker. (a) The eye-in-hand case. (b) The eye-to-hand case.
+**_Figure_**: Visual representation of the hand-eye calibration of a single marker. (a) The eye-in-hand case. (b) The eye-to-hand case.

 ## How to use